aerenchyma/poem-generation/README.md

 # Stanza Extravaganza

-This is a website that creates poems based on single-word inspiration any site visitor can input.
+A Flask app (and website?) that creates poems based on single-word inspiration any site visitor can input.

 ## NaPoGenMo ~2021~ 2022